-- You can receive a certificate after completing the experience to confirm your voluntary commitment.
+- You will receive a certificate after completing the experience to confirm your voluntary commitment.

-- Fill out the application form and tell us something about your background, expertise and your motivation to join the Exploring Economics Editorial Team (~150 words).
-You can apply in English, French and Spanish language.
+Fill out the application form and tell us something about your background and expertise as well your motivation to join the Exploring Economics Editorial Team.
+You can apply in English, Spanish and French.

-- The Exploring Economics Experience starts on the 07th of November 2021 and ends on the 28th of February 2022.
-After the end of the programme you have the possibility to become an Senior Editor.
+The Exploring Economics Experience starts on the 8th of May 2022 and ends on the 25th of July 2022.

 The tasks of an editor